veracity/veracity-documentation/sections/vap/file-storage-as-data-source/create-report.md

 ## To generate an access token for a structured uploaded data set
 You can generate access keys (tokens) from your Data Workbench workspace or via API calls.
 Note that those access keys must have a date and time when they expire, but you can automatically renew them.
 For details, check the section [Auto-renew SAS token for Data Workbench structured uploaded data sets](../admin-tab/resource.md).

+**Note that** the "Key" generated in Data Workbench is the same as the SAS Token used in VAP.
+Paste it into the Credential field when editing the resource.

 ### Using the Data Workbench UI
 1. Open your Data Workbench workspace.
 1. Navigate to Data Catalogue > Created data sets.